 - Don’t break the pill.
-Some pills are covered in a flimsy coat that keep away the bad taste of the medicine.
+Some pills are covered in a flimsy coat that keeps away the bad taste of the medicine.
 If you break the pill, you lose that effect and are more likely to end up with a foaming cat.

 - Some types of medication are available in flavored versions, developed specifically for pets.
 Ask your vet about this option.

 - You could try hiding the pill inside a cat treat.
 Some cat treats have a hollow center for this purpose, or you could work your way through a soft cat treat using your fingers.
 This doesn’t work with all cats, and not with just any type of medicine either.
-Many cat will smell the medicine through the camouflage and will either ignore the treat, or take it and make sure to spit the pill out in disdain.
+Many cats will smell the medicine through the camouflage and will either ignore the treat or take it and make sure to spit the pill out in disdain.